Transport

 Authentication

-Authentication is a transport-layer concern and is outside the scope of the AHP wire protocol.
-For WebSocket transports, implementations SHOULD authenticate during the WebSocket handshake (e.g. via query parameters, headers, or the HTTP upgrade request) before the AHP initialize request is sent.
+Access to the AHP endpoint itself is a transport-layer concern and is outside the scope of the AHP wire protocol.
+Implementations that need to gate the connection SHOULD do so during the transport handshake — for example, for WebSocket via query parameters, headers, or the HTTP upgrade request — before the AHP initialize request is sent.